mpv-player/mpv/DOCS/man/en/vo.rst

 gl3
     OpenGL video output driver, extended version.
 The requires an OpenGL 3 capable graphics driver.
-(Note: this is only because of developer pedantery.
+(Note: this is only because of developer pedantry.
     The dependency on actual OpenGL 3 features is rather low.)

     It supports extended scaling methods, dithering and color management.